 Alien or Naturalized and Year of Immigration/Naturalization

-- Al – This indicator shows that the person has not yet started the process to becoming a US citizen.
+- Al – This indicator shows that the person has not yet started the process of becoming a US citizen.

 - P or PA – This indicates that the process has begun.
 You can therefore look for a Declaration of intent.

 The 1900 to 1930 census records asked for a date of immigration for immigrants.
-Using this information can obviously help you to narrow down your ancestor’s arrival into America.
+Using this information can help you to narrow down your ancestor’s arrival in America.

-However, your ancestor’s family may have moved prior to the census, but it is worth pointing out just in case.
+However, your ancestor’s family may have moved before the census, but it is worth pointing out just in case.

-You can however check birthplaces of your ancestor’s children to see whether the family did in fact move around the state, or even country.
-From this information you can try to obtain the children’s birth records as well as maybe land and perhaps business records.
+From this information, you can try to obtain the children’s birth records as well as maybe land and perhaps business records.

 Birthplace of Father and Mother

 This will help you to obtain the birth records of your ancestor’s parents.
 But it could also lead you to discover their marriage certificate as well.